alexamies/buddhist-dictionary/web/corpus/xintangshu-scroll004.md

 ## New Book of Tang, Scroll 4 新唐書卷4

-Description: One of the 225 scrolls of the Book of Sui, this scroll is the scroll on the annals of Empress Wu Ze Tian.
+Description: One of the 225 scrolls of the New Book of Tang, this scroll is the annals of Empress Wu Ze Tian.

 Period: 1060